savagesteel/d1-dumps/README.md

 This project aims to inventory all existing versions of Diablo and Hellfire, including PSX versions.
 The idea is to do a raw disc image of each disc and build the associated metadata files containing information about the disc.

-The process relies on two PowerShell scripts:
+The process relies on the following PowerShell scripts:
 1. `d1-dump.ps1` used to create the raw disc image (`.bin` and `.cue` files).
 2. `d1-dump-metadata.ps1` used to create the associated JSON metadata file.